taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 Small panel, focused on Amadou's fists: "And they have been so generous with their knowledge..."

-Small panel, we see Magou, her hands no longer so serene as they tighten on her knees.
+Small panel, we see Majhee, her hands no longer so serene as they tighten on her knees.
 Off-panel, Amadou continues: "Then your daughter fell ill, and nothing we do helps.
 So when they confess to the possession of an Orbiter device, ONE WHICH COULD SAVE JINA'S LIFE..."

 Small panel, back on Amadou's fiercely determined eyes: "we punish them, for what?
 Keeping it a secret from us?"

-3 small square panels, lining the top of the page: 1) Magou squints her eyes and grits her teeth against tears of frustration; 2) Magou lowers her head, hiding her eyes, her mouth set in sad determination; 3) zoom in closer on the same image from previous panel as Magou whispers: "FINE.
+3 small square panels, lining the top of the page: 1) Majhee squints her eyes and grits her teeth against tears of frustration; 2) Majhee lowers her head, hiding her eyes, her mouth set in sad determination; 3) zoom in closer on the same image from previous panel as Majhee whispers: "FINE.
 Use the Orbiter device.
 If Jina dies, João **MORIERA** and his family also die."

 Larger panel that spans full width of page.
-Magou points her finger imperiously as we see Amadou steely-eyed yet still incredulous, and over his shoulder, Min's eyes as wide as saucers from behind the tapestry.
-Magou: "If Jina heals, they will have 7 days to leave our clan and never contact us again."
+Majhee points her finger imperiously as we see Amadou steely-eyed yet still incredulous, and over his shoulder, Min's eyes as wide as saucers from behind the tapestry.
+Majhee: "If Jina heals, they will have 7 days to leave our clan and never contact us again."

 ### Page 5